NirDtig/audio-denoising-snn-ann-hybrid/README.md

 The original implementation was developed primarily in **Google Colab**.

-The notebook contains paths referring to local/Google Drive storage.
+The notebooks contain paths referring to local/Google Drive storage.
 These paths need to be changed before running the project in another environment.

 The datasets and trained model checkpoints are not included in this repository.